Ben-401/lab-401/install_ubuntu.md

 To facilitate a common development environment, it is recommended that each computer have installed the same O/S, programs and user settings.

-This document describes the installation procedure to install ```Ubuntu 16.04 Desktop``` onto a PC (or VM).
+This document describes the installation procedure to install ```Ubuntu 16 LTS Desktop``` onto a PC (or VM).
 It then describes a method to update the O/S.

 It is assumed that:
 - you have a PC that meets the minimum requirements for the installation.
 Refer to “www.ubuntu.com” for these details.
 - Your HDD is blank, or is OK to overwrite all data
-- The install DVD is labelled “Ubuntu 16.04, Desktop Installer, FEB-2016”.
+- The install DVD is labelled “Ubuntu 16.04”.
 - Your computer has a connection to the internet (for updates during install)

 ### INSTALLATION INSTRUCTIONS